Remote Education Provision at the UCL Academy:

 Summary for Parents

-We have been in extensive contact with parents and students and we are very pleased with the level of engagement of students in online learning.
-This document is a summary, in line with guidance from the Department of Education, to ensure clarity for all parents on the remote education provision The UCL Academy is providing.
+This document is a summary, in line with guidance from the Department of Education, to ensure clarity for all parents on the remote education provision The UCL Academy will provide where national or local restrictions require entire cohorts or bubbles to remain at home.

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.